music-encoding/music-encoding/README.md

 | ------------- |:------------------------------:|
 | Develop       |![Deploy Schema and Guidelines](https://github.com/music-encoding/music-encoding/workflows/Deploy%20Schema%20and%20Guidelines/badge.svg?branch=develop)

 The Music Encoding Initiative (MEI) is an open-source effort to define a system for encoding musical documents in a machine-readable structure.
 MEI brings together specialists from various music research communities, including technologists, librarians, historians, and theorists in a common effort to define best practices for representing a broad range of musical documents and structures.
 The results of these discussions are formalized in the MEI Source and customizations, a core set of rules for recording physical and intellectual characteristics of music notation documents expressed in TEI’s ODD language (One Document Does-it-all, cf. amongst others: Viglianti, 2019).
-As such, the MEI Source contains both, the specifications that can be compiled to [schema](https://music-encoding.org/schema/) formats for (validating)[#validating-mei-files-against-an-mei-schema] XML files, and documentation in prose, the (MEI Guidelines)[https://music-encoding.org/guidelines], which provide detailed explanations of the components of the MEI model and best practices suggestions.
+As such, the MEI Source contains both, the specifications that can be compiled to [schema](https://music-encoding.org/schema/) formats for [validating](#validating-mei-files-against-an-mei-schema) XML files, and documentation in prose, the [MEI Guidelines](https://music-encoding.org/guidelines), which provide detailed explanations of the components of the MEI model and best practices suggestions.

 The MEI Source is not a schema in itself; rather, it can be used to build customized schemas, such as mei-CMN, mei-Mensural, mei-all, etc. (also see [Customizing MEI](#customizing-mei)).
 This repository already includes several customizations.
-While these can form an ideal starting point for creating your own customizations, you should also understand (customization)[#customizing-mei] and (building)[#building-mei] processes.
+While these can form an ideal starting point for creating your own customizations, you should also understand[customization](#customizing-mei) and [building](#building-mei) processes.

 In this document, you will learn how to contribute to the development of MEI by building the schema and guidelines (you should also consider consulting the tutorial on ["Understanding ODD"](https://music-encoding.org/tutorials/understanding-odd.html)).
 For the pre-built schemas of the latest release of MEI, please consult the ["schemas" section](https://music-encoding.org/resources/schemas.html) of the music-encoding website.